Roger Stone Posted A Photo On Social Media Showing The Judge Over His Case With Crosshairs Next To Her Head

 — Richard Blumenthal (@SenBlumenthal) February 18, 2019

-Stone was arrested on January 25 as part of Robert Mueller’s investigation into Russia interference in the 2016 presidential election.
+Stone was arrested on January 25 as part of Robert Mueller’s investigation into Russian interference in the 2016 presidential election.
 He was charged with witness tampering, lying, and obstruction.